-Your directors have pleasure in presenting their Seventy Third Annual Report on thebusiness and operations of the Company together with the Audited Statement of Accounts for the year ended 31stMarch 2021.
+The Directors have pleasure in presenting Seventy Eighth Annual Report of Nelco Limited(Company or Nelco) alongwith the Audited Statement of Accounts for the year ended 31stMarch 2021.

 1. Financial Results